Ridiculous or not? Allegiant proposes new airfare that changes before the date of travel

 David Forgues, who works for a university in Las Vegas and is a frequent Allegiant passenger, says he’s skeptical of the airline’s idea.

 “I think for the most part I would not buy a ticket at a price that might fluctuate, unless I thought that the current price was high and might go down with time,” he says.
 “I think Allegiant is being creative here and with the volatility in fuel prices, this might make sense for them.
-I dont know if it makes sense for the passenger.”
+Unfortunately, I don’t know if it makes sense for the passenger.”

 Johnna Stell, a Las Vegas travel agent who is familiar with Allegiant, says while this might work for the airline, it doesn’t mean other air carriers should try it.
+(Here’s how to get a refund on a nonrefundable airline ticket.)

 “With Allegiant, I don’t think it’s a bad idea,” she says.
 “They were way ahead of the majors when it came to luggage fees, onboard selling, premium boarding and seating.
 So they could be on to something here.”
+(Related: When Allegiant’s final word isn’t so final.)

 If Allegiant introduces the proposed fare, she’ll book one for herself before recommending it to her clients.
 She’ll watch fares and see if the price of her ticket falls — or rises.